The Golden Web Foundation

-Al Qasimi Professor of Arabic Studies and Islamic Material Culture
+Emeritus Professor of Arabic Studies and Islamic Material Culture: Senior Research Fellow

-(b) Seafaring in the Arabian Gulf and Oman (hardback 2005; paperback 2009; translated into Arabic 2015 [forthcoming]) brings together the different measures of time past, the sea, its people and their material culture.
+Seafaring in the Arabian Gulf and Oman; The People of the Dhow (hardback 2005; paperback 2009; translated into Arabic 2020 brings together the different measures of time past, the sea, its people and their material culture.
 The Arabian Gulf and Oman have traditionally shared a common destiny within the Western Indian Ocean.
 The seasonal monsoonal winds were fundamental to the physical and human unities of the seafaring communities, producing a way of life in harmony with the natural world - a world which was abruptly changed with the discovery of oil.
 What remains is memories of a seafaring past, a history of traditions and customs recorded here in the recollections of a dying generation and in the rich artistic heritage of the region.

-(c) Classic Ships of Islam (hardback 2008; paperback 2014; translated into Arabic 2010) http://www.amazon.com/Classic-Ships-Islam-Mesopotamia This book charts the development of Islamic ships and boats in the Western Indian Ocean from the seventh to the early sixteenth century with reference to earlier periods.
+Classic Ships of Islam: From Mesopotamia to the Indian Ocean (hardback 2008; paperback 2014; translated into Arabic 2010).
+This book charts the development of Islamic ships and boats in the Western Indian Ocean from the seventh to the early sixteenth century with reference to earlier periods.
 It utilizes mainly Classical and Medieval Arabic literary sources with iconographical evidence and archaeological finds.
 The interdependence of various trading activities in the region resulted in a cross fertilization, not only of goods but also of ideas and culture which gave an underlying cohesion to the Arabian, Persian and Indian maritime peoples.
 This study has led to a re-evaluation of that maritime culture, showing that it was predominantly Persian and Indian, with Chinese influence, throughout the Islamic period until the coming of the Portuguese, as reflected in nautical terminology and technology.

-Principal Investigator of the project on Magic in Malta, 1605: Sellem Bin al-Sheikh Mansur and the Roman Inquisition, with Catherine Rider, History Department and funded by the Arts & Humanities Research Council (2014-2016).
+Principal Investigator of Magic in the Island of Malta, 1605: Sellem Bin al-Sheikh Mansur and the Roman Inquisition, with Catherine Rider, History Department and funded by the Arts & Humanities Research Council (2014-2016) and research associate, Alex Mallett, of Waseda University, Japan.
 The project studies an inquisitional document discovered in the Mdina archives in Malta in 1972 dealing with the trial of Sellem, a Muslim astrologer and galley slave of the Military and Hospitaller Order of St John and his involvement in the practice of magic, particularly geomancy, on the islands of Malta in the Early Modern period.
 Aspects of Maltese and Mediterranean history, such as Christian-Muslim relations in the period, the role of the religious and secular powers of the papal Inquisition and Knights of the Order on Malta, and cultural diffusion in an area of intense political and religious contact, are some of the many themes to be explored through studying a document written in Latin and Italian with Arabic terminology. http://socialsciences.exeter.ac.uk/iais/research/projects/magicinmalta1605

 Projects completed include: